rcarrata/rcarrata.github.io/_posts/2020-10-21-ocp4_upi_routers.md

 The HostNetwork endpoint publishing strategy publishes the Ingress Controller on node ports where the Ingress Controller is deployed.

-From the [https://docs.openshift.com/container-platform/4.5/networking/ingress-operator.html#nw-ingress-controller-endpoint-publishing-strategies_configuring-ingress](official documentation of Openshift4.5) the endpointPublishingStrategy HostNetwork:
+From the [official documentation of Openshift4.5](https://docs.openshift.com/container-platform/4.5/networking/ingress-operator.html#nw-ingress-controller-endpoint-publishing-strategies_configuring-ingress) the endpointPublishingStrategy HostNetwork:

 ```
 An Ingress controller with the HostNetwork endpoint publishing strategy can have only one Pod replica per node.